 Our diverse extra-curricular programme provides students with invaluable opportunities to broaden their skills and experience beyond the scope of the taught curriculum.
 It plays a major part in fostering the sense of community within our school and enables students in KS4 and KS5 to continue their engagement in subjects which they may no longer be formally studying.
-Our extra-curricular schedule can be seen here.
+Our extracurricular schedule can be seen on the school website.

-3. Impact
+Impact